huaweicloud/terraform-provider-huaweicloud/docs/resources/bms_instance.md

 * `vpc_id` - (Required, String, ForceNew) Specifies id of vpc in which to create the instance.
 Changing this creates a new instance.

-* `nics` - (Required, List, ForceNew) Specifies an array of one or more networks to attach to the instance.
+* `nics` - (Required, List) Specifies an array of one or more networks to attach to the instance.
 The network object structure is documented below.
-Changing this creates a new instance.

 * `admin_pass` - (Optional, String, ForceNew) Specifies the login password of the administrator for logging in to the BMS using password authentication.
 Changing this creates a new instance.
 The password must meet the following